thruston/metapost-examples/README.md

 original books and therefore all the pictures are copyrighted by the Mathematical Association of America.

+Update: May 2023 -- currently I am working on a Python routine that will create a "parallel text" version of these documents, showing the MP source on the left and the picture on the right in a single PDF.
+This is a Work In Progress.

 ## Excursions

 This document has drawings and notes (about the drawings) inspired by Stanley